By-Laws

 Member Protection Procedures can be found here.

-Sturt’s Code of Behaviour can be found here.
+The SAJBL Code of Behaviour can be viewed here.

-The SAJBL reserves the right to discipline any member found to be in breach of Sturt Sabres Basketball Club and/or Sturt Domestic League policy.
+The SAJBL reserves the right to discipline any member found to be in breach of Sturt Sabres Basketball Club and/or SAJBL League policy.

 Day-to-day interpretations of the SAJBL By-Laws shall be the responsibility of the Domestic Coordinator and the Court Supervisor.